bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:20 PM CT, March 10</p>
+<p class="updated_time"> Latest data: 01:49 PM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 8° *colder* than today.
+Today's high is 76°, which is 10° **warmer** than yesterday.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

 - 71°
-- Overcast
+- Mostly Cloudy
-- 83% humidity
+- 87% humidity
-- 13 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 79% cloud cover
 - 38 AQI 🟩
-- 1.47 inches of rain expected in the next 48 hours
+- 0.87 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>